 Heather D. Bays

-- Certified Public Accountant (CPA), Pennsylvania (active); Colorado (active); and California (inactive)
+- Certified Public Accountant (CPA), Pennsylvania (active); Colorado (active); and California (retired)

 - Certified Fraud Examiner (CFE)

 - Chartered Global Management Accountant (CGMA)

 - Colorado Society of Certified Public Accountants, and member of Financial Literacy Committee (2016 - present)

 - Association of Certified Fraud Examiners, Leadership Team of Colorado Chapter (2005-2016)